dcasota/azure-scripts/README.md

 # Azure scripts VMware Photon OS virtual machine related

 Actually there are no official Azure marketplace VM images of VMware Photon OS.
-In situations where you need simply need a container, better have a look to https://hub.docker.com/_/photon.
+In situations where you rather need a container, better have a look to https://hub.docker.com/_/photon.

 From a technical feasibility perspective of a new generation of marketplace offerings, time-limited hosting of OS releases and good practices of immutable infrastructure workflows still is a key feature for many customers.
 A few classic Linux distros Ubuntu, openSUSE, CentOS, SLES, Debian or CoreOS enjoy endorsed support by Azure.
 For customers with many Windows servers onpremise and a few Linux servers these offerings help to simplify their hybrid cloud infrastructure management journey.
 Here's a good starting tutorial on [managing static Linux VMs on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-custom-images).